MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 A consistent authentication issue in SQL Server typically refers to problems related to authentication and authorization of users or applications trying to access the SQL Server database.
 These issues can lead to authentication failures, access denied errors, or other security-related problems.

 Before you start to troubleshoot errors, it's important to understand what each error means and also what is the type of error.
 Some errors might appear in more than one category.

-It's also important to understand the category of the error because the troubleshooting steps also vary.
-This section provides various categories of consistent authentication errors.
+The troubelshooting steps vary for each error category.

+## Additional pre-requisites

+- Make sure to install the NETMON, WIRESHARK and Problem Steps Recorder (PSR.EXE) utilities.
+For more information, see [Methods of collecting data](/troubleshoot/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues) for troubleshooting various types of errors.

+- Collect the SPN information based on the service accounts by using the `SETSPN -L` command.

+NETMON, WIRESHARK
 ## Directory services specific issues

 Refers to the Active Directory errors.
 If the SQL Server error log file contains both or either of the following messages, then this is an Active Directory (AD) issue.
 This might happen if the domain controller (DC) can't be contacted by Windows on the SQL Server computer or the local security service (LSASS) is having a problem.